Cammie Lee || Music Director

 Isabelle Zheng is a dedicated flutist, playing in the principal position of the Portland Youth Philharmonic (PYP).
 She began playing the flute at the age of eleven, starting in her middle school band and eventually taking lessons.
 Isabelle now studies with Sydney Carlson.
 Before learning how to play the flute, she played the piano for a couple of years.
 Due to her lack of passion for the instrument, she stopped studying the piano.
 During the years in between instruments, Isabelle continually regretted not playing an instrument.
 She gained an appreciation for music education that she had never experienced before, and entered her study of the flute with newfound enthusiasm.

-Isabelle is also a high school senior heavily involved in Catlin Gabel's Mock Trial team, Model United Nations club, and Entrepreneurship Club.
+Isabelle is also a high school senior heavily involved in Catlin Gabel's Mock Trial team and Model United Nations club.
 Her favorite subjects include history, computer science, and math.
-In addition to music, Isabelle is a passionate advocate of youth entrepreneurship and has led various startup teams during business competitions.
+In addition to music, Isabelle is a passionate advocate of youth entrepreneurship, serves as a student representative for the TiE Young Entrepreneurs program, and has led various startup teams during business competitions.
 In her spare time, she enjoys playing various uncommon instruments, such as the ukulele, pennywhistle, and dizi.
 Isabelle isn't exactly sure what she will do in the future, but it will definitely involve finding innovative solutions to current problems.

 Phyllis Liao || Chapter Director